 I ground my teeth together as I waited for them to finish.
 Surely they knew I could hear every word.
 Need me?
 Source?
 UCD?
 Mission?
 Who were these people?
 And how do I fit exactly?
 I’ve been on this doomed Ship for ten years and now people are after me?
 Well...people that don’t work for the Army.

 They seemed to be done as they turned to me.
 Zora walked up to me, putting a hand on my shoulder.
 “Jess, we need your help.”
 This caught my attention.
 I gave a confused look.
 Nobody’s ever said that to me before.
 She continued.
 “More precisely, The Earth needs your help.
 Would you be willing to join us?”

 I blinked in surprise and gave a weary look.
 There was a sadness in her eyes that told me she was telling the truth.
 “You...want me?”

 She nodded and Wade came up behind her.
 “Specificity, your power.”
-I looked to him, suddenly realizing what they wanted.
+I looked at him, suddenly realizing what they wanted.

 Am I willing to give them what they want?
 Could I go through this again?

-I gave a hard look.
+I gave them a hard look.
 “What do you plan to do with it?”

 “You’re the only one who has the power to keep the Earth from falling apart, literally.”
 Said Edwin and I turned to look at him.